RICO-32/RICO-32/README.md

-# GoonMachine
+# RICO-32

+The Rust Imaginary Console Offline

-The ultimate pico clone because it's a cool ass idea
+The ultimate pico clone in the objectively better language because it's a cool ass idea

-# Lua bindings for the GoonMachine
+# Lua bindings for RICO-32

 ## Features
 - Implemented modularization for vanilla Lua API